Vistyy/dotfiles/codex-prompts/work-item-plan.md

 Use `superpowers:writing-plans` to generate the plan and write/update `WORK_ITEM_PLAN`.

 If `plan.md` already exists, update it rather than starting over; preserve any content that is still correct and remove contradictions.

+### 5a.
+Checkpoint Fit Self-Audit (Required Before Writing plan.md)

+Before writing/updating `WORK_ITEM_PLAN`, do a checkpoint “fit” pass:

+- Every Task is assigned to exactly one checkpoint (no orphan tasks).
+- Every checkpoint has a clear “Outcome/Deliverable” statement.
+- Every checkpoint ends with **Checkpoint Verification** commands (exact commands, expected PASS).
+- No checkpoint requires “figure out what to do next”; each has atomic steps with file paths.
+- If any checkpoint still feels >1 session, split it further BEFORE writing `plan.md`.

 After writing/updating `WORK_ITEM_PLAN`, do NOT paste or preview its contents in chat.
 In chat, only confirm that `plan.md` was written and provide a brief outline (max 10 bullets).